-Grade average for assessment of the unit Points per unit
+Grade per unit Points per unit

 Distinction 4

 Merit 3

 Pass 2

 Each unit is given a number of points as outlined above.
 The points per unit are added together and divided by the number of units.
 The final grade can be worked out with reference to the following schedule: